sebapersson/petab_sciml/docs/src/format.md

 #### Condition and Hybridization Tables

-Pre-simulation assignments can alternatively be made in the conditions table.
-Combinations are also permitted, for example, all inputs can be assigned in the condition table while all outputs are assigning in the hybridization table. **Importantly**, since the hybridization table defines assignments for all simulation conditions, any `targetId` assigned in the condition table cannot be assigned in the hybridization table, and vice versa.
+Neural network input variables are valid `targetId`s for the condition table as long as, following the PEtab standard, they are NON_PARAMETER_TABLE_ID. **Importantly**, since the hybridization table defines assignments for all simulation conditions, any `targetId` in the condition table cannot appear in the hybridization table, and vice versa.

+Neural network output variables can also appear in the `targetValue` column of the condition table.

 ### Intra-simulation hybridization